-Show Handles When Multiple Anchors are Selected
+Show Handles When Multiple Anchors Are Selected

-7. Other Shortcuts and Tips
+7. What Are the Other Shortcuts and Tips?

 Select the Direct Selection Tool (A) before selecting the Pen Tool (P).
-Hold + Command (Control) to give you access to the last tool selected (in this case the Direct Selection Tool) for editing of paths and handles without deselecting the path.
+Hold-Command (Control) to give you access to the last tool selected (in this case the Direct Selection Tool) for editing of paths and handles without deselecting the path.

-With path selected, use the Spacebar to give you access to the Hand Tool (H).
+With the path selected, use the Spacebar to give you access to the Hand Tool (H).
 Move your screen without deselecting the path or changing tools.

-To smoothen a path by reducing the number of anchor points open the Simplify dialogue (Object > Path > Simplify) and adjust according to your needs.
+To smoothen a path by reducing the number of anchor points, open the Simplify dialogue (Object > Path > Simplify) and adjust according to your needs.

-- Conversely, should you want more anchor points to improve manipulation go to Object > Path > Add Anchor Points.
+Conversely, should you want more anchor points to improve manipulation, go to Object > Path > Add Anchor Points.
 A new anchor point will appear after every existing anchor point on the selected path.

-To prevent the Pen Tool (P) from changing it's function when interacting with other anchor points or paths, open the general preferences dialogue (Illustrator > Preferences > General) and check the Disable Auto Add/Delete option.
+To prevent the Pen Tool (P) from changing its function when interacting with other anchor points or paths, open the general preferences dialogue (Illustrator > Preferences > General) and check the Disable Auto Add/Delete option.
 The Pen Tool will now only draw paths.

-8. Best Practice Suggestions
+8. How to Use Best Practice Suggestions

 Drag handles from the first anchor point when beginning a curved path.

-Drag your handles around just one third of the curve you're creating for a smooth path.
+Drag your handles around just one-third of the curve you're creating for a smooth path.

-Position anchor points on a curve where the paths begin to change direction, not in the middle of it's curve.
+Position anchor points on a curve where the paths begin to change direction, not in the middle of its curve.

-- Be sparing with your use of anchor points, fewer points = neater path.
+Be sparing with your use of anchor points: fewer points = neater path.

-This is all well and good in theory, but while these tips are fresh in your mind why not put them into practice?
+This is all well and good in theory, but while these tips are fresh in your mind, why not put them into practice?
 Download the Pen Tool Exercise file and follow the guides to create precise paths, using the hints and shortcuts covered in this article.